jray-8/boids/README.md

 - __Blue Boids__
 	- Very tiny boids
+	- Stick close to each other
 	- Move slightly faster
-	- Stay close together
 	- Experience no alignment
-	- Stay very close to anchor, and tighten their cohesion when anchored
+	- Tighten their cohesion when anchored
+	- Scare off predators when clustered together (accumulated effect of separation)

 - __Green Boids__
 	- Love boids